PoojaRawatig/PoojaRawatig123/README.md

 About Me 😎
 I specialize in creating websites that are not only visually appealing but also easy to use.
 I believe in keeping things simple and accessible for everyone.

-🛠️ With over 20 projects under my belt, I've honed my skills and love taking on new challenges.
+🛠️ I've honed my skills and love taking on new challenges.
 You can find some of my work on Frontend Mentor.

-👀 Check out my pinned repos to see what I've been working on lately.
-I'm always eager to learn and grow in my free time.

 Let's Connect 🤝
 Whether you're a developer, designer, or just someone who loves tech, I'd love to chat!
 Drop me a line at contact.poojarawatig@@email.com 💌 and let's explore some creative coding adventures together!

-Skills and Tools 🛠️
-HTML - CSS - JavaScript,

-Sass  Tailwind CSS, bootstrap, React - Styled Components

-React - Git - Figma - VS Code, canva,  Photoshop, gsap, Python

 AI tools are my go-to for creating innovative designs, shaping every project uniquely. &#128218;